Illydth/issSpellStates/README.md

 ## Not-So-Simple5e

-As of the 1.0.1 release of issSpellStates, i'm beginning to publish a framework campaign file I call "Not-So-Simple5e" which is a tongue-in-cheek name for a campaign file baseed off of Melek's Simple5e 5th Edition Framework.
+As of the 1.0.1 release of issSpellStates, i'm beginning to publish a framework campaign file I call "Not-So-Simple5e" which is a tongue-in-cheek name for a campaign file baseed off of Melek's Simple5e 5th Edition Framework that I have "polluted" with pretty much every addon intended to work with Simple5e.

 Melek's framework is intended to be light-weight and easy to hack into and modify, leaving out Lib:Tokens and many of the complexities of modern MapTool Frameworks with an intent to make it approachable for new users and MapTool Scripting initiates.